axians/microServiceBus.docs/nav/_operation/steering.md

 order: 60
 ---

-# Restart Node
+# Restarting Nodes

-There is two recommended ways of restaring the node.
+There is two recommended ways of restarting nodes.

 1. Navigate to the **Nodes Page**, find your node and click **properties** then click **restart**